-\section{Additional experiments and implementation details}
+\section{Additional Experiments and Implementation Details}

 \paragraph{Compute.} Experiments are done on a machine with GPU NVIDIA RTX A5000.
 We use MATLAB R2021a for the synthetic experiments in strongly convex case, and Python 3.8, CUDA 11.7, Pytorch 1.8.0 for other experiments.
-Unless otherwise stated, all experiments are repeated with 5 random seeds.
-And their average performance and standard deviations are reported.
+Unless otherwise specified, all experiments are repeated with 5 random seeds.
+And their average performance with standard deviations are reported.